imatag/actor-facebook-scraper/README.md

 Personal data is protected by GDPR in the European Union and other laws and regulations around the world.
 You should not scrape it unless you have a legitimate reason to do so.
 If you're unsure whether your reason is legitimate, consult your lawyers.
 Please read our blog post about  [creating ethical and compliant scrapers](https://blog.apify.com/is-web-scraping-legal/)  if you would like to learn more.

-## Versioning

-This project adheres to semver.

--   Major versions means a change in the output or input format, and a change in behavior.
--   Minor versions mean new features
--   Patch versions mean bug fixes/optimizations (changes to  `README.md`  aren't tagged)

 ## Changelog